Seizure Monitor Fund

 Families can apply to us for their choice of one of the following monitoring systems: Pulse Oximeter Machine, Panorama Digital Video Baby Monitor or MedPage Epileptic Seizure Monitor.
 Families also have the option to apply for a Fingertip Pulse Oximeter.
 This is not an alarm, but is useful for monitoring sats (oxygen saturation levels in the blood) during a seizure and when out and about.

 Selecting a monitoring system that is right for you and your family is a very personal choice - what works for some families may not work for others.
-Click on the images below to find out more about the monitoring devices available via this fund, including practical feedback and insights from some Dravet families who have tried out the devices.
+Click on the images below to find out more about the monitoring devices available via this fund.

 How to apply for a monitor

 As with our other assistance programmes, our Seizure Monitor Fund is not means tested, but parents/carers do need to provide a letter confirming a diagnosis of Dravet Syndrome.
 To apply for a monitor, please log into your DSUK profile.
 If you haven't already registered with us, you will need to do so first (visit our 'Join Us' page to register).
 Once logged into your DSUK profile, follow the links on-screen to apply.